-How to access the var folder on a Mac?
+How to unhide and access the var folder on your Mac?

 What is a var folder?

 Although there is little in the way of documentation online, it’s clear that the var folder was designed to improve operating security.
 It was designed to improve permissions (rwxr-xr-x) over previous temp and cache locations, such as the /Library/Caches and /tmp folders.
-According to Apple developer information, the var folder is a reference to “per-user temporary files and caches.”
+According to Apple developer information, the var folder refers to “per-user temporary files and caches.”

-What this means is, this is a temporary or cache file that is not in the Home folder.
+This means that this is a temporary or cache file that is not in the Home folder.
 This way, cache data - which Apple is keen to store - is not transferring data over a network.
-It is making cache data more secure, and keeping everything in one place, instead of scattered around multiple files and folders.
+It makes cache data more secure and keeps everything in one place instead of scattered around multiple files and folders.

 Var folders store an awful lot of data.
-Although there are some suggestions that these folders are emptied every three days, other research into this suggests that that isn’t true and you could be at risk of a huge cache of data sitting on your hard drive, and some of that might contain personal user information.
-Instead of letting that simply sit around and take up space, some users choose to locate and delete the cache of data every few weeks or even days.
+Although there are some suggestions that these folders are emptied every three days, other research into this suggests that that isn’t true.
+You could be at risk of a huge cache of data sitting on your hard drive, and some of that might contain personal user information.
+Instead of letting that sit around and take up space, some users choose to locate and delete the cache of data every few weeks or even days.